webgpu/webgpufundamentals/webgpu/lessons/webgpu-wgsl.md

 ### accessors

-You can access the values inside a vector with various accessors
+You can access the values inside a vector with various accessors.

 ```wgsl
 let a = vec4<f32>(1, 2, 3, 4);